 10 is printed on the console.

-break and continue keyword in for loop
+break and continue on with the keyword in the for loop:

 break: